abdillahinur/AutoFounder/PHASES.md

 Phase 1 — Intake Form (0:30–2:00)
 Status: DONE (multi-step form implemented)
 What exists:
 - `src/components/DeckFormModal.tsx` with required & optional fields, validation, review step.
+The modal now opens a placeholder window synchronously and calls `useGenerateDeck` to generate and route the deck rather than generating PPTX directly in the modal.
 - `ToastProvider` and UI pieces for UX.
 Next actions:
 - Add Zod validation schemas if you want runtime/compile-time checks.